-Disclaimer: Different professions, contexts of care and jurisdictions use different terminology to refer to the people they work with in an effort to be respectful and reflect the values they embody.
-Throughout this module series we will most commonly refer to patients and their families receiving care.
-We will also refer to both professionals and disciplines.
-However, we recognize that you may use other terminology and include a broad range of people in your team.
+Disclaimer: Different professions, contexts of care, and jurisdictions use different terminology to refer to the people they work with in an effort to be respectful and reflect the values they embody.
+Throughout this module series, we most commonly refer to patients and their families receiving care.
+We also refer to both professionals and disciplines.
+However, we recognize that you may use other terminology and include a broad range of people on your team.

 The modules may be used by learners across the continuum of learning, from pre-licensure to practicing professionals.
 However, some components of the modules ask participants to reflect on practice, which may be challenging for those with less experience.